Tom (Tomáš) Pecher

 CS & AI Student | Aspiring Software Developer | Passion for ML and Wolfram

 In my totally unbiased opinion, the study of artificial intelligence is by far the most interesting field in all of science.
 However, I also think that the name omits the most interesting aspect of the field.
-Despite the concept of AI being fairly old, scientists still fundamentally disagree on what "artificial intelligence" is even supposed to mean.
+Despite the concept of AI being fairly old, experts still fundamentally disagree on what "artificial intelligence" is even supposed to mean.
 I interpret this field as the study of intelligence (both natural and artificial) and how simple systems can display complex behaviour.
 I think that people often overlook the fact that AI is a study of ourselves just as much as it is a study of computer systems.
 Neural networks are intelligent agents, but so are humans and all living things, even society as a whole can be considered as a single self-sustaining agent.
 To me, the most interesting questions are not, "can we do this or that with AI?", eventually, we will probably do most things with AI.
 Rather, we should ask, what does this say about us as individuals, as a species, and how will we be changed because of it?
 No technological advancement is ever purely technological; people change technology and technology changes us back.
 I believe that this change is inevitable, but we have the capacity to let AI be a change for better or for worse.
 And so, I study AI so that this change is a positive one, for all intelligent agents.

 As part of the "Experimental Systems Project" group module, we created a system that generates subtitles for any video in real-time.
 A key goal with our system was to ensure that the underlying model would be able to perform even in noisy scenarios where the audio quality was poor.
 We achieved this by dynamically switching between models to best adapt to the audio conditions.
 The system was a success, and we were able to demonstrate it to our peers and lecturers.

 As my third-year individual project, I am working on creating an RL-based traffic control system that can dynamically adapt to traffic conditions and (hopefully) outperform simple actuated systems.
 A decent amount of research has been dedicated to this area, however most systems struggle with robustness (exhibit unpredictible behaviour) and scalability (struggle responding to new scenarios).
 This project aims to marry these two ideas in such a way that would make RL-based traffic control systems not only viable but preferable over existing fixed-control and actuated systems.
-The project is still in the early stages, but I am excited to see how it will develop (will continue to update).

 When I am less busy, I hope to delve into some of these potential avenues: